AninditaBasu/indica/topics/api_rv.md

 ### `/sungby/{poet}/meters`

 Returns the count of all meters, separately, employed by the specified poet.
-For example, `/sungby/Medhatithi Kanv/meters` returns the count of all meters used by Medhatithi Kanv.
+For example, `/sungby/Dirghatamas Auchathya/meters` returns the count of all meters used by Medhatithi Kanv.

 ```
 ...
 {
   "meters": {
-    "Anushtup": 6,
+    "Anushtup": 16,
-    "Brihati": 3,
+    "Jagati": 19,
 ...
 ```